HaikuTeam/animator/QA.md

 When I hold down Cmd, snapping does not occur, nor do snap-lines appear I can use the Align/Distribute menu to align/distribute a set of selected elements in various ways I can undo whatever I just did with Align/Distribute
+I can scale an element down to near zero in either dimension without a problem I can continuously scale an element round and round without causing a freeze/crash I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem

 Instantiation